xapn/fizz-buzz/README.md

 You can even print the fizzbuzzified numbers between brackets just after the FizzBuzz words.
 For example: `fizzBuzz.separatedByComma().withNumbers().from(1).to(5)` returns "1, 2, Fizz (3), 4, Buzz (5)".

+## Finding the most Fizzy-Buzzy

+You can find the most Fizzy-Buzzy number in some given arbitrary numbers or in a given range of numbers, that is to say the number whose the corresponding expression after being fizzbuzzified contains the greater number of FizzBuzz words, such as "Fizz" or "Buzz".
+For example: `fizzBuzz.findTheMostFizzyBuzzy().of(1, 3).asNumber()` returns 3 and `fizzBuzz.findTheMostFizzyBuzzy().from(1).to(15).asNumber()` returns 15.

+You can find the most Fizzy-Buzzy expression in some given arbitrary numbers or in a given range of numbers, that is to say the expression that contains the greater number of FizzBuzz words, such as "Fizz" or "Buzz".
+For example: `fizzBuzz.findTheMostFizzyBuzzy().of(1, 3).asWord()` returns "Fizz" and `fizzBuzz.findTheMostFizzyBuzzy().from(1).to(15).asWord()` returns "FizzBuzz".

 # Release Notes

+## Version 1.4

+- The FizzBuzzPopWhack variation is implemented: every number divisible by 7 or 11 is replaced with "Pop" or "Whack" respectively, in addition to the FizzBuzz basics.
+- The FizzBuzzPopWhackZingChop is implemented: every number divisible by 8 or 13 is replaced with "Zing" or "Chop" respectively, in addition to the FizzBuzzPopWhack basics.
+- Custom words can be specified instead of the usual "Fizz" and "Buzz" words, and associated to one number.
+- The fizzbuzzified numbers can be got as a list of strings, instead of one string.
+- It is possible to find the most fizzbuzzified number in some arbitrary numbers or in a range of numbers.
+- It is possible to find the most fizzy-buzzy word in some arbitrary numbers or in a range of numbers.

 ## Version 1.3